KinWaiCheuk/nnAudio/docs/_sources/intro.rst.txt

 Standalone Usage
 ~~~~~~~~~~~~~~~~
-To use nnAudio, you need to define the neural network layer.
+To use nnAudio, you need to define the spectrogram layer in the same way as a neural network layer.
 After that, you can pass a batch of waveform to that layer to obtain the spectrograms.
 The input shape should be `(batch, len_audio)`.

 .. code-block:: python